List of The King of Fighters characters: Maxima

-Maxima (マキシマ, Makishima) debuts as a member of the Hero Team in The King of Fighters '99.
+Maxima (マキシマ, Makishima) debuted as a member of the Hero Team in The King of Fighters '99.
 He was added to the cast with the desire to add a "somber and reliable middle-aged character" to counteract the introduction of multiple teenage characters.
 Both he and his former deceased partner Rocky are inspired by two characters of the same names from the 1991 SNK beat 'em up arcade game Robo Army.

 Maxima was a Canadian soldier who led a normal life until he found out that his comrade-in-arms Rocky was killed in an incident involving NESTS.
 To avenge Rocky's death, he abandons his ordinary life.
 In order to infiltrate the NESTS cartel without being recognized, Maxima was transformed into a cyborg, with his strength and reaction time increased to superhuman levels, built-in weapons, and the ability to conduct instant data analysis.
 He also has some degree of cyberpathy.
-He infiltrates NESTS and is assigned to be the partner of K′.
+He infiltrates NESTS and is assigned to be the partner of K'.
 They both defect from the cartel after K' encounters his clone, Krizalid, and grows sickened by the organization.
 Since then, he has become K's steadfast companion and he is often the one who enters both of them into the following tournaments.